-Contact your Primary Care Clinic to schedule your C&TC well-child and preventive health visits.
+Contact your Primary Care Clinic to schedule a C&TC preventive health visit.

-Chiropractic Care\
+Chiropractic Care

 - One evaluation or exam per calendar year - Manual manipulation (adjustment) of the spine to treat subluxation of the spine up to 24 treatments per calendar year, limited to six per month.
 Treatments exceeding 24 per calendar year or six per month require a prior authorization.\ - X-rays when needed to support a diagnosis of subluxation of the spine